BCP For Coronavirus: Updating Your Business Continuity Plan

 Readiness: Also referred to as a checklist or maturity of risk management to identify where your organization may have gaps and what best practice items should be included as part of your program.
 The CDC readiness indicators for a pandemic are available in the LogicManager central library along with general guidelines from NFPA 1600 or FFIEC.
 If you are a customer, ask us to upload these into your environment if you want them.

-Risk management plan: Risk management planning for a pandemic involves identifying risks, assessing the impact of risks and developing strategies to manage risks to your business.
+Risk management plan: Risk management planning for a pandemic involves identifying risks, assessing them and developing strategies to manage these within your business.
 Review a preparedness standard or guideline like the FEMA Pandemic Influenza Continuity of Operations Template to assist your organization in developing a Pandemic Influenza Continuity of Operations Plan.

 Resources: Make sure government and public resource contacts are available for each of your offices for compliance and assistance.
 It can always help to have printed copies of important phone numbers as well as business continuity plans and procedures.

 Communications: Have a communication plan available to your employees outlining policies and specific steps of what will happen in different scenarios and how to access your information.
 For physical locations this can help ensure a seamless transition back to return to workor return to school.

 Coordinate: Create a centralized incident repository for issues and events.
 If possible, create categorization and routing to make your life easier when the volume picks up.
 If you already use LogicManager, incidents can be reported via LogicManager web forms from any employee to communicate in emergency situations from anywhere with the internet.
 This can be set up before the Coronavirus becomes widespread in North America and Europe.